papiche/WWW2GCWeb3/CREW/Readme.md

+# AstroCrew candidates:

-# AstroCrew candidates:\n\n Fork, Pull, Add directory with 'email' or 'did' from UPlanet\ncreate and fill Readme.md with details on what knowledge you have or want to get.
+Fork, Pull, Add directory with 'email' or 'did' from UPlanet create and fill Readme.md with details on what knowledge you have or want to get.